ibm-cloud-docs/vpc/vpe-faqs.md

 You might encounter the following frequently asked questions when using {{site.data.keyword.cloud_notm}} Virtual Private Endpoints (VPE) for VPC.

-## Can I map IBM Cloud services to a VPE from the service catalog?
+## Can I map {{site.data.keyword.cloud_notm}} services to a VPE from the service catalog?
 {: #faq-cannot-map-services}
 {: faq}
 {: support}

-IBM Cloud services cannot be mapped to a VPE from the service catalog during the time of purchase.
+{{site.data.keyword.cloud_notm}} services cannot be mapped to a VPE from the service catalog during the time of purchase.

-## Can I map an IBM Cloud service to a Public endpoint?
+## Can I map an {{site.data.keyword.cloud_notm}} service to a Public endpoint?
 {: #faq-map-cloud-service-public-endpoint}
 {: faq}
 {: support}

-Public endpoints of IBM Cloud services are not eligible for VPE.
-VPE can only be mapped to a private endpoint of IBM Cloud services.
+Public endpoints of {{site.data.keyword.cloud_notm}} services are not eligible for VPE.
+VPE can only be mapped to a private endpoint of {{site.data.keyword.cloud_notm}} services.

 ## Is a VPE created in high-availability mode?
 {: #faq-vpe-ha-mode}
 {: faq}
 {: support}

 A VPE is not created in high-availability (HA) mode, by default.
-HA comes primarily from the IBM Cloud services.
+HA comes primarily from the {{site.data.keyword.cloud_notm}} service.

 ## Can I access an IBM Cloud service using a private service endpoint IP address?
 {: #faq-access-using-cse-adn}
 {: faq}
 {: support}

-When a VPE is created, IBM Cloud DNS Services is automatically set up to resolve the IBM Cloud service FQDN to the VPE's private VPC IP address.
-Although direct access to the private service endpoint IP address is possible, it is recommended to use the DNS mapping that is set up automatically, rather than override with a mapping to the service endpoint IP address.
+When an {{site.data.keyword.cloud_notm}} service is created, {{site.data.keyword.cloud_notm}} DNS Services is automatically set up to resolve the IBM Cloud service FQDN to the {{site.data.keyword.cloud_notm}} private service address.

+When a VPE is created, VPE assigns a reserved IP with which you can access the {{site.data.keyword.cloud_notm}} service.
+It is recommended to use the reserved IP instead of the {{site.data.keyword.cloud_notm}} private service endpoint.

 ## Does mapping an IBM Cloud service to an IP address on a VPC network make the service private?
 {: #faq-map-cloud-service-make-service-private}
 {: faq}

-Mapping an IBM Cloud service to an IP address on a VPC network does not make the service private.
+Mapping an {{site.data.keyword.cloud_notm}} service to an IP address on a VPC network does not make the service private.
 For example, if a service has a public endpoint, you can still access the public endpoint after the service is mapped.

 ## Does controlling access to an IP on a VPC network mapped to a service control access to the mapped service?
 {: #faq-access-mapped-service}
 {: faq}

-Controlling access to an IP address on a VPC network mapped to an IBM Cloud service does not control the access to the mapped service itself.
+Controlling access to an IP address on a VPC network mapped to an {{site.data.keyword.cloud_notm}} service does not control the access to the mapped service itself.

 ## Is there a limit to the number of IP addresses I can bind to an endpoint gateway?
 {: #faq-reserved-ips-and-number-ports}